i-myk/github-analytics-elt-pipeline/README.md

 # Project Overview

-# Project Overview

 This project demonstrates a modern ELT analytics workflow:

-GitHub API/Data -> Fivetran -> BigQuery -> dbt -> Looker Studio
+**GitHub API/Data → Fivetran → BigQuery → dbt → Looker Studio**

-The pipeline ingests GitHub repository and commit activity data, transforms raw data into analytics-ready models using dbt, and visualizes KPIs in Looker Studio dashboards.
+The architecture follows a modern ELT approach where GitHub data is automatically extracted by Fivetran, loaded into BigQuery, transformed using dbt, and visualized through interactive Looker Studio dashboards.

+The project analyzes GitHub repository, commit, and user activity data to create analytics-ready models, track engineering KPIs, and provide insights into repository performance and contributor engagement.

 ## Architecture Diagram